NBA Playoff Picture: Does anyone want the final spots in the East?

 The Nuggets offense was stellar, as well.
 Kenneth Faried was scoreless in 10 minutes, but the seven other players who saw action all scored at least 13 points.
 Denver also shot 53-of-99 from the field and never scored fewer than 27 points in a quarter.
 Just don’t ask about the defense.

-The playoff math looks within reach for the Nuggets, but they still face a significant climb to catch the Blazers.
+The playoff math looks doable for the Nuggets, but they still face a significant climb to catch the Blazers.
 They face the Rockets in Houston on Wednesday before home games with the Pelicans and Thunder, after which they finish on the road at the Mavericks (in what could be Dirk Nowitzki’s final home game) and at the Thunder.
 The Blazers’ tiebreaker ownership means that the Nuggets are going to need help, and the schedule is tricky enough that even two losses in five might spell doom.
 Regardless, they have hope now that they did not before Tuesday’s tip.

 5. Cleveland Cavaliers 122, Orlando Magic 102